 For more practical tips like these, get a copy of my first (and most popular!) book, packed with healthy vegetarian gluten-free recipes.

-Our bestseller- on sale for half-price!- only $8.00 per copy.
+Our bestseller- on sale for just $10.50 per copy.
 Be sure to get some for presents for friends and family.

 Looking for reliable whole-food recipes?
 This book contains a lot of basic information on healthy eating plus over 150 simple, inexpensive and family-pleasing recipes.
 Great for beginners or anyone trying to develop a reliable repertoire of wholesome meals.
 Far more than just a cookbook, this book features an introductory discussion of healthy eating and a multitude of tips and encouragements in simplifying wholesome eating.
 Over 150 gluten-free dairy-free egg-free recipes!